jamietre/SharpLinter/README.md

 http://www.scottlogic.co.uk/2010/09/js-lint-in-visual-studio-part-1/

-### Code use license.

-LICENSE (MIT License)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Summary

 SharpLinter is a command line tool to automate error-checking Javascript files.
 It produces output that is formatted for Visual Studio's output window, so clicking on a line will locate the file and line in the IDE.

+The output format is configurable, and is also suitable for any editor or tool that is designed to pass files to a command line tool and handle its output.
+Configuration instuctions for **Visual Studio 2010**, **Sublime Text 2**, and **Textpad** are provided below.

 Each of the linting options can be specified in a configuration file as well (see below).

-## Roadmap for Distribution
+## Roadmap

 All these files should be copied into a folder from where it will be invoked.